UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter2/Kaleidoscope-ch2.md

 ```

 ### Initializers
-The Initializers rule provides a way to handle a common sequence in the language in multiple
+The initializers rule provides a way to handle a common sequence in the language in multiple
 different contexts (sort of like a function in most programming languages, in fact, ANTLR
 rules are implemented in the generated parser as methods).